View as Map

 Vertigo Wines

+Guests can enjoy pours straight from the barrel, offering a unique glimpse into wine aging and flavor evolution.
 Longtime Tucsonans may recognize owners Kristel and Dominic Johnson from their previous business, Isabella’s Ice Cream.
-Kristel also spent time as general manager for HUB Ice Cream Factory and business development manager for Sand-Reckoner Vineyard before working on opening Vertigo Wines.
-She landed on the name Vertigo Wines after a personal experience with vertigo.
+Kristel also spent time as general manager for HUB Ice Cream Factory and business development manager for Sand-Reckoner Vineyard before opening Vertigo Wines.

 (Photo courtesy of Victoria Cocina Mexicana)